Certainty Blog

 The SMETA 4-pillar audit adds two additional elements: A comprehensive environmental assessment and business ethics.

-The extended assessment looks at the impact of business processes on local environments and also includes an examination of responsible sourcing.
-Are materials and product suppliers acting in a sustainable, environmentally responsible way?
-Business ethics, meanwhile, looks at the governance portion of your operations to determine if management and financial functions are being conducted ethically.
+The extended environmental assessment evaluates the impact of business processes on local environments and includes an examination of responsible sourcing — key criteria under the CSRD’s environmental disclosure requirements and Scope 3 emissions reporting obligations.
+Business ethics, meanwhile, evaluates the governance portion of your operations to determine whether management and financial functions are being conducted ethically, addressing anti-bribery, anti-corruption, and transparent business conduct standards that regulators increasingly require.

 30+ Audit and inspection checklists free for download.